Hyurl/hyurl.github.io/cool-node/Docs/More.md

         //You can even set the property authorized to indicate wheter the
         //operation is permitted, by default, it's:
-        this.authorized = req && req.user !== null;
+        this.authorized = req.user !== null;

-        //Also, because this is a HTTP controller, you can define a rollbackTo
+        //Also, because this is a HTTP controller, you can define a fallbackTo
         //property, when calling the controller unauthorized, instead of
-        //throwing a 401 error, the client will be redirect to the given URL. this.rollbackTo = "/Login";
+        //throwing a 401 error, the client will be redirect to the given URL. this.fallbackTo = "/Login";
     }
 }
 ```

 But, remember this feature only works when the controller is called from the
 client side, if it is called from the server side, it won't work.

+Since version 1.2.6, a HttpController's constructor shall at least pass
+`options` and `req`, and all parameters must be required; a SocketController's
+constructor shall at least pass `options` and `socket`, also required.

 ## Create Multiple Applications in One Project